 On cusp of Biden speech, a state of disunity, funk and peril

-In good times or bad, American presidents come to Congress with a diagnosis that hardly differs over the decades
+In good times or bad, U.S. presidents come to Congress with a diagnosis that hardly differs over the decades

-America’s strength is being sharply tested from within — and now from afar — as fate, overnight, made Biden a wartime president in someone else’s conflict, leading the West’s response to a Russian invasion of Ukraine that makes all the other problems worse.
+America’s strength is being sharply tested from within — and now from afar — as fate, overnight, made Biden a wartime president in someone else’s war, leading the West’s response to a Russian invasion of Ukraine that exacerbates all his other problems.

-The state of the union is disunity and division.
+The state of the union is disunity.
 It’s a state of exhaustion from the pandemic.
 It’s about feeling gouged at the grocery store and gas pump.
-It's so low that some Americans, including prominent ones, are exalting Russian President Vladimir Putin in his attack on a democracy.
+It is so low that some Americans, even prominent ones, are exalting Russian President Vladimir Putin in his attack on a democracy.

 Four decades ago, President Jimmy Carter confronted a national “crisis of confidence" in a speech describing a national malaise without using that word.
-But Vice President Kamala Harris did when she told an interviewer last month “there is a level of malaise” in this country.
+But Vice President Kamala Harris told an interviewer last month “there is a level of malaise” in this country.

-Today’s national psyche is one of fatigue and frustration — synonyms for the malaise of the 1970s.
+Today’s national psyche is one of fatigue and frustration — the malaise of our time.
 But the divides run deeper and solutions may be more elusive than the energy crisis, inflation and sense of drift of that time.

 Take today’s climate of discourse.
 It’s “so cold,” said Rachel Hoopes, a charity executive in Des Moines, Iowa, who voted for Biden.
 “It’s hard to see how him talking to us can break through when so many people can’t talk to each other.”